Very well written John.

 It is a very complex set of issues here, and money has certainly been a major factor in taking us from stone age pre-money cultures to our current industrial age; and it seems to have just about gone full circle.

-It seems now that when we can actually deliver an abundance of all of the necessities of life, via fully automated and self maintaining sets of machines, then we will all have the ability to devote ourselves to our own education and fulfilment, however we responsibly perceive that.
+It seems now that when we can actually deliver an abundance of all of the necessities of life, via fully automated and self maintaining sets of machines, then we will all have the ability to devote ourselves to our own education and fulfillment, however we responsibly perceive that.

 The incentive structures in such a system are very different from those of a market based monetary system.